bguspl/bguspl.github.io/practical_sessions/PracticalSession03.md

 The `copy assignment operator` is called whenever an object appears on the left side of an assignment expression (and in some other situations).
 It takes exactly one parameter that is an object or a reference (or const reference) of the same class and returns a reference to an object of the class.

-If a class has no explicitly defined copy assignment constructor the compiler will automatically create a default copy constructor for it that receives a const reference.[^6]
+If a class has no explicitly defined copy assignment constructor the compiler will automatically generate a default copy constructor for it that receives a const reference.[^7]

+The copy assignment operator must not throw exceptions (this may leave the object in an invalid state).
+If the automatically-generated default copy assignment operator may throw exceptions, one must be written explicitly.

 Example (copy assignment operator of MyClass4):